AppianWayPress/Eusebius/README.md

 ## Translation Source Disclaimer

 Please note, as indicated [elsewhere](https://github.com/AppianWayPress), that these translations are machine-generated.
-There are several older works such as these that are either not available in English or only available in old and difficult to read translations.
-This translation is an attempt to provide a readable and fairly literal modern English translation of the source text.
-The process that created this translation has done its best to mitigate hallucinations, but there may still be translation issues.
+There are several older works such as these that are either not available in English or only available in inaccessible or old and difficult to read translations.
+These translations are an attempt to provide a readable and fairly literal modern English translations these texts.
+The process that created these translations has done its best to mitigate hallucinations, but there may still be translation issues.

 ## Editions